 You will have access to Departmental Seminars and Colloquia in the Department of Materials, and many of those offered by other departments too.
 You will also have access to the additional seminars that individual research groups or groups with common areas of interest organise for their own members and others.
 See https://materialsoutreach.web.ox.ac.uk/news/colloquia.html.

 6. What access to research funds will be available?

 You will find that limited Department funds are available to assist with attendance at conferences, in addition to any allocated funds via individual research groups/supervisors.

 In the Department of Materials it is the responsibility of individual research groups to provide appropriate desktop or laptop computing facilities.
-Your supervisor will have a small budget to cover day-to-day consumables used in your project.
+They are allocated a budget for this purpose.
+Your supervisor will have a small budget to cover both day-to-day consumables used in your project and other minor costs.

 7. What formal graduate skills training will be provided?

 As appropriate to the different stages of your graduate career, you will have the opportunity to attend a variety of skills training sessions and specific research training offered by the Department, as described in the Department’s ‘Graduate Course Handbook’ and ‘Postgraduate Lecture & Training Course Synopses and Research Colloquia Details’ booklet (https://materialsoutreach.web.ox.ac.uk/teaching/pg/pghandbooks).
 The slides from many of the generic skills training workshops are available at https://materialsoutreach.web.ox.ac.uk/teaching/pg/pgskills, although these cannot fully substitute for engaging in discussion & group exercises at the live workshops.